fb

 What is a high-functioning alcoholic?

-While not a formal medical diagnosis, the term “high-functioning alcoholic” (or “functional alcoholic”) is commonly used to describe a person who is dependent on alcohol but can still function as a member of society, they continue to successfully manage, i. e. their jobs, their homes and their social life, only very rarely missing out on important obligations due to their drinking.
+While not a formal medical diagnosis, the term “high-functioning alcoholic” (or “functional alcoholic”) is commonly used to describe a person who has a drinking problem and is dependent on alcohol.
+They can still function as a member of society and continue to successfully manage their jobs, homes, and social life, only rarely missing out on important obligations due to their drinking.

 The signs: how to recognise a high-functioning alcoholic